0dan0/qr/docs/control/motion/README.md

 QR Command: <b id="qrtext">time</b><br>

-## After Capture - Finding you Snow Leopard
+## After Capture - Finding Your Snow Leopard (or Backyard Dog)

-After a couple of hours of repeat motion capture, you are still likely to have many false positives, resulting in more MP4 files than you need.
-We a solution to help you narrow down to the best shots.
+After a couple of hours of repeated motion capture, you are still likely to have many false positives, resulting in more MP4 files than you need.
+We have a solution to help you narrow down to the best shots.
 For each capture start, the camera will create a JPEG showing where the motion was detected.
-So if you looking for a ground animal and a bird flies by, the detection would show a patch in the sky.
-The JPEG is stored in teh MISC, folder, with a matching file number to MP4 you need.
+So if you are looking for a ground animal and a bird flies by, the detection would show a patch in the sky.
+The JPEG is stored in the MISC folder, with a matching file number to the MP4 created.
+Sometimes it is faster to scan these JPEGs to find the videos you want?

 ![GL013585.jpg](GL013585.jpg)

-MISC\GL013585.jpg matches capture GH013585.MP4
+The file **MISC\GL013585.jpg** matches capture in **DCIM\100GOPRO\GH013585.MP4**.
+The cross-hatched boxes show where the motion was detected.

 ## ver 1.0